Difflugia-lebes

-Diagnosis: Neck sometimes indistinct, aperture large and entire.
+Diagnosis: Shell spherical with neck.
+Neck sometimes indistinct, aperture large and entire.
 Shell very fragile, covered with siliceous flattened particles.
 Collar straight, rarely recurved (= var. elongata Penard).
 Sometimes more than 100 nuclei.

-Ecology: Feeds on large diatoms.
-Habitat ooze at the bottom of lakes, ponds.
+Habitat: Freshwater, feeding on large diatoms.
+In the ooze at the bottom of lakes and ponds.

 Remarks: Though Penard mentions this a very large species, specimens in one of his stained slides (see below) are not larger than 279 µm.
 I’m not sure if this is a true species.
 What is the difference with with tests of D. urceolata with a less developed collar?